The testimony that convicted R. Kelly

 "He wanted me to put my hair up in pigtails and dress like a Girl Scout," she later told the court, adding that he took videos of their sexual encounters.

 Ms Pace also testified that she was required to ask permission to use the toilet.
-"If I was on his good side," he would grant permission in a matter of minutes, she said, but when she was "on his bad side," she would be forced to wait for up to three days.
+"If I was on his good side," he would grant permission in a matter of minutes, she said, but when she was "on his bad side", she would be forced to wait for up to three days.

 She said she was also required to acknowledge the singer whenever he entered a room, and was slapped and spat on when she did not address him quickly enough.